nyuvis/partial_dependence/README.rst

 	my_pdp_plot.plot_splom(88)

+A stripe of blue/red over a column and row of a feature determines an increase/decrease of prediction when that feature is changed, no matter what other feature varies.
+For example for this particular instance, when changing just two features, an increase in *alcohol* or decrease in *volatile acidity* would generally bring an increase in prediction towards the class *good wine*.

 .. image:: images/single_splom.png
     :width: 1080px
     :align: center
     :height: 1080px
     :alt: alternate text

-The SPLOM can give a vauge hint also over the entire test-set.
+The SPLOM can give you a hint of average prediction change also over the entire test-set.

 .. code:: python